-During the summer, the Dolomites become a major hiking destination!
+During the summer (generally the best time to visit Italy), the Dolomites become a major hiking destination!
 The UNESCO World Heritage Site comes with mesmerising views that have to be seen to be believed.
 Whilst landscape photographers love the region, it is hard to truly capture the indescribable beauty of the region.

 Best Places To Stay in The Dolomites

 Spread over three regions, most towns and villages in the Dolomites are well connected with major cities such as Venice and Milan.
 We recommend picking a small, local town such as Rovereto for a truly unique experience.